Laguna1989/obsidian_notes/tools/Design Patterns/Creational Design Patterns/Builder.md

 ![Enter image alt description](IMG-2024-05-31-134528821.png)

-- Better now: using #oop structures to avoid piecing together individual strings manually.
+- Better now: using #OOP structures to avoid piecing together individual strings manually.
 Can be easily tested.
 - Use a dedicated component to build the objects we want
 - Fluent Interface:
 	- Change return type from void to HtmlBuilder&